mdlee3551/BioEval_R/README.md

 # BioEval_R
-a mechanistic biological reasoning benchmark for evaluating large language models in life-science applications
+A mechanistic biological reasoning benchmark for evaluating large language models in life-science applications